Red Sphinx Books

 24) Jotter no.9 from Venus

-At the Small Publishers’ Fair sat the Conway Hall in 2007, someone tried to buy my notebook.
-Here in response is a jaunt
+At the Small Publishers’s Fair sat the Conway Hall in 2007, someone tried to buy my notebook.
+Here in response is a jaunt through my notebooks

-through my notebooks of the last two to three years, carefully bound to faithfully convey the slapdash way in which I make my
+of the last two to three years, carefully bound to faithfully convey the slapdash way in which I make my actual notebooks.

 14.8 x 10.8 cm, 73 full-page reproductions,